A relational description of higher commutators in Mal'cev varieties: Preliminaries and notation

 \section{Preliminaries and notation}

-Algebras are denoted by bold letters, the underlying set of an algebra is denoted by the same letter in italic, $\Con \al A$ denotes the set of all congruences of an~algebra $\al A$, $\Clo \al A$ the set (clone) of all term operations of~$\al A$, $\Cg X$ denotes the congruence generated by $X$, $\Sg X$ denotes a~subalgebra generated by $X$, and if $\alpha$ is a~congruence then we use the symbol $a \equiv_\alpha b$ to denote $(a,b) \in \alpha$.
-Furthermore, if $R$ is a~relation, we use symbol $\Pol R$ to denote the set of all polymorphisms of~$R$.
+Algebras are denoted by bold letters, the underlying set of an algebra is denoted by the same letter in italic, $\Con \al A$ denotes the set of all congruences of an~algebra $\al A$, $\Clo \al A$ the set (clone) of all term operations of~$\al A$, $\Cg X$ denotes the congruence generated by $X$, $\Sg Y$ denotes a~subalgebra generated by $Y$, and if $\alpha$ is a~congruence then we use the symbol $a \equiv_\alpha b$ to denote $(a,b) \in \alpha$.
+Furthermore, if $R$ is a~relation, we use symbol $\Pol R$ to denote the clone of all polymorphisms of~$R$.
+The~symbol $2$ will denote both the natural number $2$ and the two-element set $\{0,1\}$.

-In the theory of binary commutator described in \cite{fm87}, it is usual to use the $4$-ary relation $\Delta_{\alpha,\beta}$ (we will denote the same relation $\Delta(\alpha,\beta)$) whose elements are traditionally written as $2\times 2$ matrices.
-Similarly, when generalizing this concept to $\Delta(\alpha_0,\dots,\alpha_{n-1})$ one should write elements of this relation as $2 \times \dots \times 2$ `$n$-dimensional matrices'.
-We will write down these elements as tuples, and we introduce a~rather technical notation to and speak about these elements easily.
-Nevertheless, it might be useful to imagine the elements of~$\Delta(\alpha_0,\dots,\alpha_{n-1})$ as $n$-dimensional hypercubes.